-6.1.
-Virtual Age Models with Several Types of Events.
+6.1 Virtual Age Models with Several Types of Events

 Recall from Section 3.2 that the class of virtual age models generalize the perfect repair and minimal repair models, and that the approach more generally leads to a large class of models.
 The main inputs are a hazard function $z(\cdot)$, which is thought of as the hazard function of a new unit, and a virtual age process which is a stochastic process which depends on the actual repair actions performed.

-Several generalizations of the standard imperfect repair models are found in imsart-sts ver.
-2005/05/19 file: STS211Lindqvist.tex date: June 27, 2006 the literature.
+Several generalizations of the standard imperfect repair models are found in the literature.
 Shaked and Shantikumar [60] suggested a multi-component imperfect repair model with components having dependent life-lengths.
-Langseth and Lindqvist [38] suggested a model which involves imperfect maintenance and repair in the case of several components and several failure causes.
+Langseth and Lindqvist [38] suggested a model, involving imperfect maintenance and repair in the case of several components and several failure causes.
 In a recent paper, Doyen and Gaudoin [24] develop the ideas further by presenting a general point process framework for modeling of imperfect repair by a competing risks situation between failure and PM.
-Bedford and Lindqvist [8] considered a series system of nrepairable components where only the failing component is repaired at failures.
+Bedford and Lindqvist [8] considered a series system of n repairable components where only the failing component is repaired at failures.